wildfish/django-dashboards/docs/dashboards/howto/components/index.rst

 Components
 ==========

-A key part of building a dashboard in Wildcoeus is components.
+A key part of building a dashboard in django-dashboards is components.

 Components act as the building blocks of a dashboard with each component an element.